Victor-Gentle/React-with-Github-Actions/README.md

 Use SSH to connect to your EC2 instance
 3. Installing Docker on the EC2 Instance
 Update the package database:

 '''bash
 sudo apt update
 sudo apt install docker.io -y
 sudo systemctl start docker
 sudo systemctl enable docker
 sudo usermod -aG docker $USER
-bash'''

 ## Automating Deployment with GitHub Actions

-Update your GitHub Actions workflow file to include steps for deploying to EC2:
+Update your GitHub Actions workflow file to include steps for deploying to EC2

 Add a step to connect to the EC2 instance via SSH and deploy the Docker containers.

 ## Conclusion

 By following this guide, you have developed a full-stack application, containerized it using Docker, set up a CI/CD pipeline with GitHub Actions, and deployed it to the cloud.
 This process ensures that your application is robust, scalable, and can be updated automatically with minimal downtime.